 “Honestly, I’m always inspired by the woman,” Sir John says of the looks he created for our model, Evelyn.
 As you’ll see over the weeks to come, each one is distinct—yet all share a cohesive, considered allure.

 Behind this look

-To play off the velvety lip and statement eye, Sir John gave model Evelyn’s complexion a quietly luminous warmth.
-First, to prepare and hydrate skin, Sir John cleansed with Bioderma Sensibio H2O water.
-Next, he massaged Marc Jacobs Youthquake moisturizer into skin.
-Wielding a damp Beautyblender, he stippled Marc Jacobs Shameless Foundation in Y360 onto skin, adding L’Oréal Paris Infallible Full Wear Concealer where needed.
-On cheeks, Huda Beauty Tantour in Light and Fenty Beauty Sun Stalk’r Bronzer in Private Island provided a tawny appeal.
-A dab of Stila Convertible Color in Petunia perked up the cheeks, while L’Oréal Paris Infallible Loose Setting Powder kept excess shine at bay.
+Before applying foundation, Sir John cleansed with Bioderma Sensibio H2O before massaging Marc Jacobs Youthquake moisturizer into skin.
+“The best time to apply your foundation is while your skin is still balmy or wet,” he says.”
+Using a damp Beautyblender, he chose Marc Jacobs Shameless Foundation in Y360 for an even canvas, adding L’Oréal Paris Infallible Full Wear Concealer where needed.
+To softly sculpt cheeks and add warmth, Sir John called on Huda Beauty Tantour in Light and Fenty Beauty Sun Stalk’r Bronzer in Private Island.
+A dab of Stila Convertible Color in Petunia perked up the cheeks, while Mehron CreamBlend Stick—applied only to the high points of the face and the upper bridge of the nose—provided strategic highlight.
+L’Oréal Paris Infallible Loose Setting Powder kept his work in place.